AliaumeL/transducer-exercices/content/session-3.md

 Write a star-free expression that defines the language $(ab)^*$.

+## A single existential quantifier is enough

+Show that regular languages are definable by
+$\MSO$ formulas using a single existential monadic second order quantifier.

 ## Word representations

 Consider two ways of representing a finite word as a model: we either have the